USCGC Thetis returns home following 66-day multi-mission Caribbean Sea patrol

-A U.S. Coast Guard Air Station Clearwater MH-60 helicopter crew forward-deployed to Operation Bahamas and Turks and Caicos in Inagua, Bahamas, conducts a series of day and night landings, March 24, 2023, aboard the USCGC Thetis (WMEC 910) flight deck.
-Thetis' crew returned to their home port in Key West, Thursday, following a 66-day patrol in the Florida Straits and Caribbean Sea.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Bethany Squires)
+KEY WEST, Fla. – The crew of the USCGC Thetis (WMEC 910) returned to their home port in Key West, Thursday, following a 66-day patrol in the Florida Straits and Caribbean Sea.

+Thetis’ crew contributed to the interdiction, care and repatriation of 125 migrants from Haiti and Cuba while patrolling the Seventh Coast Guard District’s area of responsibility in support of Operation Vigilant Sentry and Homeland Security Taskforce — Southeast.

+During the patrol, Thetis’ crew rescued 31 Cuban migrants from an overcrowded, adrift and homemade vessel in the South Florida Straits.
+The boarding team safely embarked the migrants aboard Thetis, where Petty Officer 1st Class William Ice, a health services technician assigned to Thetis, provided a lifesaving emergency procedure for one of the migrants.
+During another case, Thetis watch standers spotted a Haitian sailboat in distress and provided rescue assistance to the 13 Haitians.

 |Date Taken: